-The Banks' capital management framework includes an internal capital adequacy assessment process (ICAAP).
-As per the guidelines issued by the Reserve Bank of India (RBI) on New Capital Adequacy Framework (NCAF), ICAAP is a document detailing information on the on-going assessment of the bank's entire spectrum of risks.
-The document should contain the risk mitigation policies and procedures existing in the bank and also capture the current and future capital requirements.
+The Banks' capital management framework includes an Internal Capital Adequacy Assessment Process (ICAAP).
+As per the guidelines issued by the RBI on NCAF & ICAAP is a document detailing information on the on-going assessment of the bank's entire spectrum of risks.
+The document should contain the risk mitigation policies and procedures existing in the Bank and also capture the current and future capital requirements.
 So the overall objective of the Bank's ICAAP is to address the following issues:

-- Identification and assessment of all types of material risks - Capital requirement for the identified material risks and also under stress scenarios for risks not covered under Pillar 1 - Internal organization and processes to manage the above on an on-going basis - Capital Planning and Management considering the various risks faced by the Bank and their capital requirement based on its growth strategies
+- Identification and assessment of all types of material risks - Capital requirement for the identified material risks and also under stress scenarios for risks - Internal organization and processes to manage the above on an on-going basis - Capital Planning and Management considering the various risks faced by the Bank and their capital requirement based on its growth strategies